greenelab/phenoplier_manuscript/manuscript.md

 $\mathbf{D}$ was first transformed into a similarity matrix by applying an RBF kernel $\mathrm{exp}(-\gamma \mathbf{D}^2)$ using four different values for $\gamma$ that we empirically determined to work best.
 Therefore, for each $k$ between 2 and 60, we derived four consensus partitions and selected the one that maximized Equation (@eq:consensus:obj_func).
 <!--  -->
-We further filtered this set of 59 solutions to keep only those with an ensemble agreement larger than the 75th percentile, leaving a total of 15 final consensus partitions shown in Figure @fig:clustering:tree.
+We further filtered this set of 59 solutions to keep only those with an ensemble agreement larger than the 75th percentile (Supplementary Figure @fig:sup:clustering:agreement), leaving a total of 15 final consensus partitions shown in Figure @fig:clustering:tree.

 <!-- Clustering interpretation -->
 The input data in our clustering pipeline undergoes several linear and nonlinear transformations, including PCA, UMAP and the ensemble transformation using the EAC paradigm (distance matrix $\mathbf{D}$).
 Although consensus clustering has clear advantages for biological data [@pmid:27303057], this set of data transformations complicates the interpretation of results.
 <!--  -->
-To circumvent this, we used a supervised learning approach to detect which gene modules/LVs are the most important for each cluster of traits (Figure @fig:clustering:design b).
+To circumvent this, we used a supervised learning approach to detect which gene modules/LVs are the most important for each cluster of traits (Figure {@fig:clustering:design}b).
-`To address reviewer comment:`{.red} Note that we did not use this supervised model for prediction but only to learn which features (LVs) were most discriminative for each cluster.
+Note that we did not use this supervised model for prediction but only to learn which features (LVs) were most discriminative for each cluster.
 For this, we used the highest resolution partition ($k$=29, although any could be used) to train a decision tree model using each of the clusters as labels and the projected data $\hat{\mathbf{M}}$ as the training samples.
 For each $k$, we built a set of binary labels with the current cluster's traits as the positive class and the rest of the traits as the negative class.
 Then, we selected the LV in the root node of the trained model only if its threshold was positive and larger than one standard deviation.
 Next, we removed this LV from $\hat{\mathbf{M}}$ (regardless of being previously selected or not) and trained the model again.
 We repeated this procedure 20 times to extract the top 20 LVs that better discriminate traits in a cluster from the rest.

+In [Supplementary Note 2](#sm:clustering:null_sim), we performed several analyses under a null hypothesis of no structure in the data to verify that the clustering results detected by this pipeline were real.

-### CRISPR-Cas9 screening
+### CRISPR-Cas9 screening {#sec:methods:crispr}

 **Cell culture.**
 HepG2 cells were obtained from ATCC (ATCC® HB-8065™), and maintained in Eagle's Minimum Essential Medium with L-Glutamine (EMEM, Cat.
 112-018-101, Quality Biology) supplemented with 10% Fetal Bovine Serum (FBS, Gibco, Cat.16000-044), and 1% Pen/Strep (Gibco, Cat.15140-122).